timkindberg/zusteller/README.md

 To enable the use of hooks within zustand **we render a React element into an HTMLElement in memory and it runs the hook.**
 When the hook result changes, we update the zustand store.

-We need more validation that this approach doesn't introduce any unexpected bugs.
+We need more validation that this approach doesn't introduce any unexpected or dangerous bugs.

 ## Motivation: